-The Friends & Foundation of the Rochester Public Library (FFRPL) participates on Central Library’s Exhibits Team; provides supplemental funding for exhibits when needed; and helps plan, present, and promote many of the Library’s juried and historical exhibits.
+The Friends & Foundation of the Rochester Public Library (FFRPL) participates on Central Library’s Exhibits Team; provides supplemental funding for exhibits when needed; and helps plan, present, and promote many of the Library’s juried shows and historical exhibits.

 Art of the Book (left and center), Rochester Edible Books Festival and Competition (right)

-The exhibit features artifacts from Lollypop Farm’s history, an historical timeline, a humane law enforcement display, historical pet care and veterinary items from the last 150 years (in collaboration with Genesee Country Village & Museum and Cornell University), and information on the origin of the name Lollypop Farm.
+In celebration of its 150th anniversary, Lollypop Farm mounted an exhibit at the Rundel Memorial Library Building in Central Library’s Anthony Mascioli Gallery.
+The exhibit featured artifacts from Lollypop Farm’s history, an historical timeline, a humane law enforcement display, historical pet care and veterinary items (in collaboration with Genesee Country Village & Museum and Cornell University), and information on the origin of the name Lollypop Farm.

 Punjab: Land of Five Rivers was on view at the Central Library Rundel Memorial Library Building, December 1, 2021 through March 5, 2022.
-The exhibit explored the majestic beauty and rich culture of the northern state of Punjab, India.
-Once an ancient Indus Valley civilization, Punjab is now a modern society of varied religions and ancestries revered for its agricultural harvest, vibrant festivals, colorful clothing, energetic music and dance, savory cuisine, and inspirational poetry.
-Known as the Breadbasket of India, Punjab produces an abundance of wheat and rice that is not only life sustaining but a symbol of the renewal of the human spirit.
+The exhibit explored the beauty and culture of the northern state of Punjab (known as the ‘Breadbasket of India’).
+Punjab is now a modern society of varied religions and ancestries revered for its agricultural harvest, vibrant festivals, colorful clothing, energetic music and dance, savory cuisine, and inspirational poetry.
+The exhibit was organized by the India Heritage Museum, located at the Vinod and Vinay Luthra India Heritage Center in Macedon.
+See photos from the exhibit, and learn more about the India Heritage Museum’s subsequent donation to the Library

-Learn more about the Smithsonian poster exhibition here
+Learn more about the Smithsonian poster exhibition

 The United States Holocaust Memorial Museum’s exhibit, Deadly Medicine: Creating the Master Race was on view at Central Library from March through September 2020 (extended due to COVID-19) and was sponsored by Central Library, FFRPL, the William & Sheila Konar Foundation, and the Israel & Helen Wortman Memorial Fund of The Foundation of the Jewish Federation of Greater Rochester.